 Australia’s High Commission in Cook Islands was established on 17 December 2019 and is a significant milestone in our growing relationship with Cook Islands.
-The High Commission’s establishment and the arrival of our High Commissioner in March 2020 have enhanced co-operation with Cook Islands in tourism, trade, investment and security and our people‑to‑people links.
+The High Commission’s establishment and signing of the Cooks Islands-Australia ‘Oa Tumanava partnership in 2022, has enhanced our co-operation in tourism, trade, investment and security and people-to people links.

 People-to-people